BU-DiSC/CAVE/Readme.md

 * **time: Running time (in microsecond).**
 * res: Output of algorithms.
 0/1 for searching algorithms and a number for WCC or PageRank.

 Then you can pick your favorite way to process, compare and plot the results.
 We use the popular [Matplotlib](https://matplotlib.org/) Python library to create figures in our paper.
+A Python notebook `/scripts/example_plot.ipynb` can be used a start.

 ## Algorithm